JurasskPark/RapidScada_v6/SharewareDrivers/Drivers/ParserTextJP/README.md

 The fourth value indicates the number of lines that have been read.
 The fifth value indicates whether the file has been modified.
-The sixth value indicates the result of file processing, where 0 means the file has not been processed and 1 means the file has been processed successfully.
+The sixth value indicates the result of file processing, where

+0 - means the file has not been processed
+1 - means the file has been processed successfully.
 2 - the file was not processed due to an error.

 9. After debugging the parser, logging can be disabled through the Settings - Record the result of execution (debugging).